 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Row houses and other attached homes are the single most common housing type in Philadelphia, accounting for 58.56% of the city's housing units.
-Other types of housing that are prevalent in Philadelphia include large apartment complexes or high rise apartments ( 17.86%), duplexes, homes converted to apartments or other small apartment buildings ( 15.15%), and a few single-family detached homes ( 8.16%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Row houses and other attached homes are the single most common housing type in Philadelphia, accounting for 58.61% of the city's housing units.
+Other types of housing that are prevalent in Philadelphia include large apartment complexes or high rise apartments ( 17.97%), duplexes, homes converted to apartments or other small apartment buildings ( 15.10%), and a few single-family detached homes ( 8.04%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Philadelphia differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Philadelphia - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Philadelphia real estate investment or home purchase decisions.